pghvlaans/sbotools/man/sboupgrade.1.md

 operation is not necessarily foolproof, and is unsupported by anyone in principle.
 As a best practice, **\--compat32** should be combined with **\--noinstall** so that the contents of the package can be inspected prior to installation.
-Ensure that the running shell has already sourced */etc/profile.d/32dev.{c,}sh* before running, and that the **DISTCLEAN** option is set to **FALSE.** GitHub Issues are welcome in case of unexpected failure.
+If the base package and compat32 package are to be built at the same time, ensure that the **DISTCLEAN** option is set to **FALSE.** GitHub Issues are welcome in case of unexpected failure.

 **-r\|\--nointeractive**

 Bypass all user prompts and all dependency resolution for the requested SlackBuilds.
-Unless it is obvious that dependency resolution and build options are not required, consider using a template instead.
+Unless it is obvious that dependency resolution and build options are not required, this option should not be used with **sboupgrade**.

 **-z\|\--force-reqs**